100 Reasons for Cloudy Swimming Pool Water!

 - Dust blown into pool.

-- Rainwater runoff (mud, goo) got in pool.
+- Rainwater runoff (mud, goo) in swimming pool.

 - Pine sap or other tree sap in pool.